 We NEVER sell items ahead of the sale date.
 While we understand that it is sometimes difficult for people to attend sales because of distance, work commitments or other reasons, we feel that it would be unfair to those who do come to the sale to sell advertised items ahead of time.
 If you cannot make it to the sale, consider asking a friend or family member to go on your behalf.

-We accept cash and all major credit cards.
+We accept cash, all major credit cards, Venmo and Cash App.
 Sorry, but we do not accept checks.
+A 3% Service Fee will be applied to all Credit Card and Venmo Transactions.

 Parents or guardians are expected to supervise their children at all times.
 Please keep in mind that there may be fragile, high-value items at an estate sale and that you will be held financially responsible for any damage caused by a child in your care when deciding if they will attend.
 Each child is different and it is up to you to decide if this is an event they will enjoy or not.
 Also, please note that there are no public restrooms available at the sales.